janaboy74/brix/README.md

 ## corestorage
 - std storage classes with extended functions.
+- coreset & coremap for example has a modificator function which helps to modify the map itself in a range based loop( c++11 ).
+For usage example see test#2.

 ## corestring
 - std::string with extended functionality.

 ## rng
 - simple random number generator( class, single, function ).

+## jsonparser
+- simple, efficient json codec.
+I have tested a lot, but because the algorithm is very complex it is not recommended to use safety critical projects.